vikashgupta16/DIVI/README.md

-# DAV
+# DIVI

-Welcome to the **DAV** repository!
+Welcome to the **DIVI** repository!
 This project is a web-based platform designed for [Fun & Voice Gentared Search].
 You can visit the live version [here](https://vikashgupta16.github.io/DAV/).

 ## Features